enricllagostera/ponte/process/to-do.md

 ## Backlog

-- [ ] Encode manually selected files
+- [ ] Change relative links to GitHub links in devlogs
 - [ ] Ignore commits from subject (simple string pattern)
 - [ ] Compile folders from glob pattern
 - [ ] Copy file as sources and encode from filename (glob pattern)